Compute

 1. Log in to COC.

 2. In the navigation pane on the left, choose Basic Configurations > Notification Management.
-On the displayed page, locate the notification to be enabled or disabled, click Enable or Disable in the Operation column.
+Locate the notification to be enabled or disabled and click Enable or Disable in the Operation column.

 3. The confirmation dialog box is displayed.
 Click OK.